The-Marcy-Lab-School/DOM_Events_Labs/short-response.md

         console.log("Logging...")
       })
       ```
-- Simply removing the `e.stopPropagation()` command would still allow the button to be clicked, and the message would still be logged in the console.
+- Removing the `e.stopPropagation()` command and the `e.preventDefault()` command would still allow the button to be clicked, and the message would still be logged in the console.
+There isn't any nesting in the HTML, and because the button is not an input from a form, it won't refresh the page the way a submit input would.

 7. When developing web applications, what are some examples of events that a user might initiate?
 Describe at least five.